 In most places the bowhunting season is much longer than the rifle season.
 You could go from hunting hot, muggy September afternoons to frigid January mornings.
 You shouldn’t have to buy a different safety harness each month.

-For a harness to be wearable year round, it needs to have a couple of features.
+For a hunting safety harness to be wearable year round, it needs to have a couple of features.
 One, you should be able to adjust it.
 In the early season, you’ll most likely be wearing less clothing than in the late season.
 You want a harness that can fit over varying layers of clothing.

 Additionally, the pattern and color of the harness needs to work for your area in all seasons.
 For example, don’t get a bright green and yellow camo-patterned harness if you know that it’s going to be white and gray where you hunt in January.
 Harnesses come in a variety of patterns, and you can often order the same harness in different styles and colors.
 Make a conscious choice.

-A long warranty is obviously great because you know you won’t have to buy a new harness if something goes wrong with yours, but there’s more to it than that.
+A long warranty is obviously great because you know you won’t have to buy a new safety harness if something goes wrong with yours, but there’s more to it than that.
 A long warranty means a manufacturer is betting on itself.
 It means the company stands behind its products and is willing to give you a strong guarantee.
 A safety harness could be a matter of life and death.
 Know you have something of quality protecting you.

 When it comes to accessories, safety harnesses range from bare bones to decked out.
 This really comes down to personal preference and what you think you’ll need or want on your hunt.